kubemq-io/docs/docs/tutorials/kubetools.md

 - **Check Health** and get simple stats.
 - **Get Metrics** detailed data

-If there is something you'd like to see Kubetools be able to do from the CLI, let us know! :)
+If there is something you'd like to see Kubemqctl be able to do from the CLI, let us know! :)

 ## Table of Content
 [[toc]]